 Yes.
 The Lowell City Council approves the establishment of marijuana dispensaries within the city according to the provisions of Question 4.
 Question 4 legalized adult-use cannabis in Massachusetts and permitted dispensaries to operate in jurisdictions that have not enacted ordinances to ban marijuana establishments.

 Yes.
-Lowell is home to several medical marijuana dispensaries serving Lowell locals and other Massachusetts patients registered under the state medical marijuana program.
+Lowell has a medical marijuana dispensary serving Massachusetts patients registered under the state’s medical marijuana program.
 Question 3 permitted the use of medical marijuana by qualified persons and the operations of retail outlets selling medical cannabis in cities and municipalities that also permit them.

 Yes.
-You can buy cannabis online from Lowell weed dispensaries.
+You can buy cannabis online from Lowell weed dispensaries and get your order delivered to your home address.

 When planning a visit to a Lowell dispensary, consider the following: